fqlx/takehome-tests/README.md

 ### Anonymous Contributions

-If you prefer to contribute anonymously, you can email your test to [abwburns@gmail.com](mailto:abwburns@gmail.com).
+If you prefer to contribute anonymously, you can email your test to me.
 We will review the test and add it to the collection on your behalf, ensuring your anonymity.

 ### Guidelines for Contribution